cirosantilli/git-tutorial/index.md

 And it fails, because in `HEAD` a was removed from the repo.

-###uncommited changes
+###Uncommitted changes

-Unlike when cheking out the entire repo, Git does not prompt you in case of non committed modifications When checking out individual files!
+Unlike when checking out the entire repo, Git does not prompt you in case of non committed modifications When checking out individual files!

 This is a great way to achieve data loss.